EllenSt264/my-Next-Game/README.md

 - Fixed navbar

-    - Built using Materialize to implement responsive UX design that is cross-compatible on a wide range of devices
+    - Built using Materialize to implement responsive UX design that is cross-compatible on a wide range of devices.

-    - Allows users to easily navigate the site
+    - Allows users to easily navigate the site.

-    - Improves user experience by removing the need to scroll to the top of the page in order to navigate the site
+    - Improves user experience by removing the need to scroll to the top of the page in order to navigate the site.

 - Hamburger collapse menu

-    - Built using Materialize
+    - Built using Materialize.

-    - Adds a side nav to access navigation links
+    - Adds a side nav to access navigation links.

-    - Improves user experience for touch screen devices
+    - Improves user experience for touch screen devices.

-    - Conform to web-design conventions
+    - Conform to web-design conventions.

-    - Limits the amount of real estate used on smaller screens, particuarly mobile devices
+    - Limits the amount of real estate used on smaller screens, particuarly mobile devices.

-- Dropdown menu for Genre, Profile and Admin Controls navlinks
+- Dropdown menu for Genre, Profile and Admin Controls navlinks.

-    - Implements a dropdown menu (for desktop devices) to reduce the amount of real estate on the page
+    - Implements a dropdown menu (for desktop devices) to reduce the amount of real estate on the page.

-    - Gives the user greater control in regards to the navigation of the site
+    - Gives the user greater control in regards to the navigation of the site.

-    - For smaller screens and mobile devices the content in the dropdown is moved to the side nav, which is accessed via the hamburger icon
+    - For smaller screens and mobile devices the content in the dropdown is moved to the side nav, which is accessed via the hamburger icon.

 - Brand Logo

-    - The site's logo is implemented to the center of the navbar to help make the site recognisable to returning users
+    - The site's logo is implemented to the center of the navbar to help make the site recognisable to returning users.

 ##### Homepage